Upcoming APAH Properties

 Columbia Hills Apartments

-Adjacent to APAH’s existing Columbia Grove Apartments, Columbia Hills will add 229 new homes to individuals and families earning 60% AMI or less.
-One of the first projects to be developed under Arlington County’s award-winning Columbia Pike Neighborhoods Plan, this project will include 10 permanent supportive housing units and 13 accessible units to meet the diverse needs of the community, including senior and disabled residents.
+Columbia Hills will bring 229 new affordable homes to the Columbia Forest neighborhood.
+One of the first projects to be developed under Arlington County’s award-winning Columbia Pike Neighborhoods Plan, this development includes 10 permanent supportive housing units and 13 fully accessible units to meet the diverse needs of the community.
 Learn more by reading our Columbia Hills Property Investor Sheet.

 Columbia Hills is expected to be completed in fall 2018.
 We are now accepting wait-list applications.
 Submit your application here.